Using the management system

 Setting up Git integration

 So far, we have used the bare filesystem for the experiment repository, without any version control.
-Using Git to host the experiment repository helps with the tracking of modifications to experiments and with the traceability of a result to a particular version of an experiment.
+Using Git to host the experiment repository helps with tracking modifications to experiments and with the traceability to a particular version of an experiment.

 Note

-The workflow we will describe in this tutorial corresponds to a situation where the ARTIQ master machine is also used as a Git server where multiple users may push and pull code.
-The Git setup can be customized according to your needs; the main point to remember is that when scanning or submitting, the ARTIQ master uses the internal Git data (not any working directory that may be present) to fetch the latest fully completed commit at the repository’s head.
+The workflow we will describe in this tutorial is designed for a situation where the computer running the ARTIQ master is also used as a Git server to which multiple users may contribute code.
+This is not the only way Git integration can be useful, and the setup can be customized according to your needs.
+The main point to remember is that when scanning or submitting, the ARTIQ master uses the internal Git data, not any checked-out files that may be present, to fetch the latest fully completed commit at the repository’s head.
+See also Git integration, especially if you are unfamiliar with Git.

-We will use the current repository folder as working directory for making local modifications to the experiments, move it away from the master data directory, and create a new repository folder that holds the Git data used by the master.
-Stop the master with Ctrl-C and enter the following commands:
+We will use our current repository folder as the working directory for making local modifications to the experiments, move it away from the master’s data directory, and replace it with a new repository folder, which will hold only the Git data used by the master.
+Stop the master with Ctrl+C and enter the following commands:

 $ cd ~/artiq-master